 The school has a Health and Safety Policy, which will be made available to volunteers working in the school.
 An appropriate member of staff will ensure that volunteers are clear about emergency procedure (e.g. fire alarm evacuation) and about any safety aspects associated with particular tasks (e.g. using equipment or accompanying pupils on visits.

-Volunteers need to exercise due care and attention and representatives any obvious hazards or concerns to their designated supervisor or other senior member of staff.
+Volunteers need to exercise due care and attention and reportany obvious hazards or concerns to their designated supervisor or other senior member of staff.
 Volunteers are covered by the school’s Indemnity and Public Liability Insurance.

 8. Safeguarding and E-Safety